g-ch/pva_tracker/Readme.md

-This package receives position, velocity, and acceleration commands and turn the commands to attitude and thrust setpoints.
+This package contains a tracker that receives position, velocity, and acceleration commands and turn the commands to attitude and thrust setpoints.
 These setpoints will be sent to Mavros to control a PX4 drone.

+__NOTE:__
+Before you use the tracker for a real drone, the parameter "hover_thrust_factor_min", "hover_thrust_factor_min", "flight_time_minute" and "stand_by_time_minute" in "cfg/pid.cfg" should be set to a right value.

 # Simulation